Unreserved Wine Talk

 Giveaway

-Three of you are going to win a copy of his terrific book, Press for Champagne.
+One of you is going to win a copy of his terrific new book, Full Spectrum: How the Science of Color Made Us Modern.
 To qualify, all you have to do is email me at natalie@nataliemaclean.com and let me know that you’ve posted a review of the podcast.
-I’ll choose three people randomly from those who contact me.
+I’ll choose one person randomly from those who contact me.
 Good luck!

 Highlights